mbabynames search ✿

 Bellamy Griffin

-Bellamy translates to "noble and strong".
+Bellamy translates to "fine friend".
 Griffin to "strong lord".
 Together they create a full-name meaning with real texture.
 At 3 syllables, Bellamy needs a shorter middle to stay balanced.
 Griffin does that.

 Bellamy Benjamin